x27/CFT/README.md

 ### Download

-[CFT.zip](https://github.com/x27/CFT/releases/download/1.0.0.8/CFT.zip) The last executable version for Windows
+The last executable version for Windows you can download [HERE](https://github.com/x27/CFT/releases/latest), placed in the file **CFT.zip**

 ### Supported decryption protocols